unbit/uwsgi-docs/Spooler.rst

    end

-Spooler function must be defined in the master process, so if you are in lazy-apps mode, be sure to place it in a file that is parsed early in the server setup. (in python you can use --shared-import, in ruby --shared-require, in perl --perl-exec).
+Spooler functions must be defined in the master process, so if you are in lazy-apps mode, be sure to place it in a file that is parsed early in the server setup. (in Python you can use --shared-import, in Ruby --shared-require, in Perl --perl-exec).

 Python has support for importing code directly in the spooler with the ``--spooler-python-import`` option.

 Enqueueing requests to a spooler
 --------------------------------